Charles K. Prioleau: Supplying the Confederacy

 In England Prioleau worked with fellow American James Dunwoody Bulloch, a Confederate naval officer, acting as Confederate foreign agents in England.
 As the resident partner of Fraser, Trenholm and Company, aware of Bulloch's situation and the need for prompt action, Prioleau graciously received him and extended his trust.
 Though his firm had not yet received any funds on Bulloch's behalf, he nonetheless directed Bulloch to place any orders that were pressing and offered the services of his company to make financial arrangements.
 Prioleau also assumed the financial responsibility of a large order of arms Major Caleb Huse had made, who was also limited on existing funds.
 Trenholm had developed a fraternal relationship with the Confederacy, and to affirm the relationship, the Company built the gunboat, the Alexandra, using its own funds, and offered it as a gift to the Confederacy.
 George Trenholm, senior director of Trenholm, Fraser & Company, would also become Confederate Secretary of the Treasury in July, 1864, replacing Christopher Memminger.

 From 1862 to 1865, he corresponded with many leading Confederates, often involving the prospect of blockade running.
 Prioleau soon became the master planner in the management of Confederate interests in England.
 His central role subsequently resulted in all the banking of the Confederacy in Europe to instead operate from Liverpool.
 Prioleau worked with Confederate Navy purchasing agents, while his firm also helped purchase and outfit over sixty five ships which were soon engaged in blockade running and smuggling goods to the south.

 While in England, Prioleau purchased a modern rifled cannon and had it directly sent to General Beauregard to be used in Charleston against Fort Sumter, on April 12, 1861.

 Through private purchasing agents, Prioleau acquired three privateers that were active during the war and which became among the most notorious Confederate vessels in service: the CSS Alabama, CSS Florida, and the CSS Shenandoah.

 Later life

-Not eligible for amnesty in the United States, Prioleau moved with his family to Belgium, where he worked as a banker.
-Later he returned to London, where he died in 1887 at the age of sixty.
+Not eligible for amnesty in the United States, Prioleau moved with his family to Belgium, and then France, where he worked as a banker.
+Later he returned to London and by 1871 was living at 47 Queens Gate Gardens, the census for that year describing him as "general merchant".
+He is listed at this address 1871-1876, but does not appear in any London directory after that, although the notice of death in The Times of 4 August, 1887, still describes him as “of 47 Queen's-gate-gardens".
+He died at the age of sixty at Bailey's Hotel, where he may have been resident, and was buried in Kensal Green Cemetery.
+His grave was discovered in 1984 by members of the American Civil War Round Table (United Kingdom).

-According to Tom Sebrell, a history professor at University College London, when the Civil War ended, Prioleau simply disappeared and his company, Fraser, Trenholm and Co, went bankrupt trying to preempt compensation claims.
-His remains were later discovered in Kensal Green Cemetery, London, by Sebrell and a group of his students, one of whom "literally fell over Prioleau's broken headstone" as they searched through the undergrowth of the neglected cemetery.